King's Deer Homeowners Association Updated: November 18, 2008

 Water is a very scarce resource in this arid region, and its consumption is closely monitored by the State of Colorado to ensure users are not consuming more than their allotment.

 Although King's Deer residences each have their own well, their allowed annual consumption is limited.
 The consumption is calculated by the King's Deer Homeowners Association by using the water meter reading of each household.
 The annual consumption of each house is computed from annual readings, and then they are all combined into a total consumption for the development.
-That is then reported to the Colorado Division of Water Resouces and the Office of the State Engineer.
+That is then reported to the Colorado Division of Water Resouces (DWR) and the Office of the State Engineer.

 Q. When do we report the water meter reading to the Association?